L'hôtel de la Marine

 The menu of the Mimosa restaurant has been entrusted to the starred chef Jean-François Piège, in charge of honouring the French gastronomic craft.
 Experience the spirit of the Riviera in the heart of Paris, where pleasure, nature and sunshine meet in a spectacular setting!

 The Hôtel de la Marine is part of the Parcours de la Gastronomie en Île-de-France, a route that showcases French cuisine and art de vivre in the Paris Region.
-Le Cordon Bleu, which symbolizes the excellence of French gastronomy, will offer workshops and cooking demonstrations, as well as a conference program on world cuisines, with a special focus on Creole cooking.

 Back to tab description